frnjjq/node-q4s/README.md

 This module is aimed to be compatible with current [nodejs LTS releases](https://github.com/nodejs/Release) from 8.x.

-This module does not have production dependencies.
-So there is not associated security risks associated to third party modules.

 ### Installing

 Clone the repository to the desired location.